 Magnum, their college housemate, was wearing a sale-rack suit like his friends.
 He asked, “Seriously, why bother?
 You’re gonna drink a hundred beers at the reception — just like you did last night.
 What’s the use?”

-As buddies do, they called each other by their nicknames — Zabka, because his doppelgänger was William Zabka, the blond actor in The Karate Kid whose character was an arrogant prick; Magnum, although younger and taller, for his bushy mustache and likeness to the Hawaii private investigator on TV; and Bob, the jovial moniker for Robert.
+As buddies do, they called each other by their nicknames — Zabka, because his doppelgänger was William Zabka, the blond actor in The Karate Kid whose character is an arrogant prick; Magnum, although younger, taller, and skinnier, for his bushy mustache and likeness to the Hawaii private investigator on TV; and Bob, the jovial moniker for Robert.

 It was a muggy summer day, and they were having lunch in a restaurant-bar called The Steer.
 Located near the University at Buffalo’s city campus, it was popular with students from Long Island.
 Its dark wood interior and the bull’s skull and horns that hung on the wall gave the place a western vibe.
 A country song by Billy Ray Cyrus was playing in the bar.